abchate/devops-todo-app/README.md

 npm test
 ```

-The frontend will be available at http://localhost:3000.
+The frontend will be available at http://localhost:3000 (or http://localhost:80 when running with Docker).

 ## Running with Docker

-The application can be easily run using Docker Compose.
-Here are the detailed steps:
+The application can be easily run using Docker Compose:

 ### Build and Run with Docker Compose